 On June 15, 2011 The FDA issued an Actos FDA Bladder Cancer Warning with regards to an increased bladder cancer risk associated with the use of the diabetes drug Actos.
 This warning comes after a review of data from a five-year interim analysis of an ongoing study of Actos by Takeda.

-The results show that although there was no increased risk of bladder cancer among Actos users overall, there was an increased risk of bladder cancer amonth those who had used the drug the longest.
+The results showed that although there was no increased risk of bladder cancer among Actos users overall, there was an increased risk of bladder cancer amongst those who had used the drug the longest.
 There was also a greater risk of bladder cancer among Actos users who had been exposed to the highest cumulative dose of the drug.